MasonStooksbury/Godot-VR-Template/README.md

 - Open SteamVR
 - Set SteamVR as default OpenXR runtime
   - SteamVR -> Settings -> OpenXR
-- Open Meta/Oculus app
-- Allow `Unknown sources`
-    - Settings -> General tab -> Unknown sources
-    - DO NOT SET OpenXR Runtime.
-We want SteamVR to be the runtime

 ### On Oculus
-- Settings -> System -> Quest Link
+- Download SteamLink (if you don't have it already)
-    - Enable, turn on, connect to your computer
+- Open SteamLink and connect to computer

 ### On Desktop
 - Restart SteamVR if headset isn’t connected